Saturday-morning cartoon: 1970s: Regulatory changes

-The networks were encouraged to create educational spots that endeavored to use animation or live-action for enriching content, including the Schoolhouse Rock! series on ABC which became a fondly-remembered television classic, while CBS had the long-running children's oriented news series, In the News.
-In Canada concurrently, the National Film Board of Canada produced a roughly equivalent domestic series called Canada Vignettes, although they were intended to be aired throughout the usual broadcast day.
+The networks were encouraged to create educational spots that endeavored to use animation or live-action for enriching content, including the Schoolhouse Rock!, Time for Timer and The Bod Squad series on ABC which became fondly-remembered television classics, while CBS had the Bicentennial Minutes and their long-running children's oriented news series, In the News.
+In Canada concurrently, the National Film Board of Canada produced a roughly equivalent domestic series called Canada Vignettes and their successors the Heritage Minutes, although they were intended to be aired (as the Bicentennial Minutes had) throughout the usual broadcast day.
 With the 1970s came a wave of animated versions of popular live-action prime time series as well, mainly with the voices of the original casts, such as Star Trek: The Animated Series, as well as imitations of the highly successful Scooby-Doo combining teen characters and talking animals with supernatural mystery stories.

-By 1982, under President Ronald Reagan, the FCC had loosened programming and advertising regulations, leading to the era of "half-hour toy commercials", starting with He-Man and the Masters of the Universe and continuing with such series as The Transformers and Teenage Mutant Ninja Turtles.
-These were heavily criticized by ACT, but were nevertheless successful.
-As well, several more lighthearted series appeared, popularized by Hanna-Barbera's The Smurfs and Jim Henson's Muppet Babies.
-These included series based on popular video games, such as Saturday Supercade.